-The Lagonda All-Terrain Concept is a fully-electric SUV with batteries stored in the floor, which stiffens the chassis and allows designers to add large rear-hinged doors and easy access for passengers.
+The Lagonda All-Terrain Concept is a fully-electric SUV with batteries stored in the floor, which stiffens the chassis and allows designers to add large rear-hinged doors allowing easy access.
 The elegant interior offers room for four occupants with large bucket seats.
 The front seats swivel toward the rear for group interaction during autonomous driving.
 Gauges and other important vehicle information display in the center of the Lagonda All-Terrain Concept’s steering wheel, which gives the interior a very clean look.
 A floating center console provides additional information as well as a method of interface.
 Overall, the interior has a look and feel much like a living room rather than a vehicle.

 Aston Martin Vanquish Concept — Geneva

-Mid-engine sports cars were the big news at the Aston Martin display in Geneva.
+Mid-engine sports cars were big news at the Aston Martin display in Geneva.
 Alongside the Valkyrie, Valkyrie AMR Pro and new AM-RB 003, the British marque showed a fourth mid-engine sports car: the Vanquish Vision Concept.
 The Vanquish has been Aston’s flagship sports car, so it seems fitting that this name returns to the lineup for such an exotic new model.
-As Aston Martin Director of Design Miles Nurnberger noted, “The Vanquish Vision Concept has a more seductive and less technical appearance than Aston Martin Valkyrie and AM-RB 003, but it’s still extreme in terms of visual gestures.”
+As Aston Martin Lagonda Director of Design Miles Nurnberger noted, “The Vanquish Vision Concept has a more seductive and less technical appearance than Aston Martin Valkyrie and AM-RB 003, but it’s still extreme in terms of visual gestures.”

 Aston Martin Vanquish Concept